Redistrict New Mexico

 What is fair redistricting?

-The Legislature considered House Joint Resolution 1 (HJR-1), which would have constitutionally established an Independent Redistricting Commission (IRC) to draw fair voting boundaries every ten years.
-The IRC would handle the process for the specific elected offices: U.S. Congress, NM Senate, NM House and the NM Public Education Commission.
+Senate Joint Resolution 7, if passed by the NM Legislature, would have gone before voters on the 2024 general election ballot.
+The bill aimed to constitutionally establish an IRC to draw fair voting boundaries every ten years.
+The IRC would have handled the process for U.S. Congress, the NM Senate and House, and the NM Public Education Commission.

 Updates: NM Redistricting Reform